Dick Lundy (animator): Career

 In 1929, Lundy was employed by Walt Disney Productions, becoming the studio's dance specialist; animating many of the musical numbers in early Silly Symphony and Mickey Mouse shorts.
 He later worked on Three Little Pigs (1933) and Orphan's Benefit (1934).
 After working on Snow White and the Seven Dwarfs (1937), Lundy became a director at Disney.

 In late 1943, Lundy was left without anymore directorial assignments before being fired by Disney.
 Initially devastated, Lundy soon found work at Walter Lantz Productions.
 He started as an animator and again became a director.
 He directed shorts featuring Andy Panda, Woody Woodpecker, and the Swing Symphonies.
-Lundy became the studios primary director in late-1946, and was noted for shifting the studios direction to a style more in vain to works made by Disney and MGM, a stark contrast when compared to work by the studios previous director, James Culhane.
+Lundy became the studios primary director in late-1946, and was noted for shifting the studios direction to a style more in vain to works made by Disney and MGM, a stark contrast when compared to work by the studio's previous director, James Culhane.
 Lundy worked for Wolff Productions after the Lantz studio temporarily closed in 1949.
 The Lantz studio would reopen in 1950 and remain in business until 1972, but Lundy never worked at Lantz again.
 While at Wolff, Lundy worked on television commercials.
 In 1950, he worked for MGM on Barney Bear shorts and the Droopy film Caballero Droopy.

 In 1959 Lundy worked for Hanna-Barbera on The Flintstones, Yogi Bear, and Scooby-Doo.
 He retired in 1973, but continued to do freelance work for several years thereafter.